Infineon/mtb-example-ota-https/README.md

          ```
          python format_cert_key.py http_ca.crt
          ```
-      4. Copy the generated string and add it to the `ROOT_CA_CERTIFICATE` macro as per the sample shown.
+      4. Copy the generated string and add it to the `ROOT_CA_CERTIFICATE` macro as per the sample shown

          > **Note:** The local-web-server does not authenticate a client through the certificate; this is the reason why the client certificate and client key are not added here.
 If you use some other server, which can do client-side authentication, add the *http_client.crt* and *http_client.key* files.
-Also, set the `USING_CLIENT_CERTIFICATE` and `USING_CLIENT_KEY` macros to value **true**.
+Also, set the `USING_CLIENT_CERTIFICATE` and `USING_CLIENT_KEY` macros to value **true**

 6. Edit the job document (*\<OTA_HTTPS>/scripts/ota_update.json*):

-   1. Modify the value of the variable `Board` to your selected `TARGET` in the following format.
+   1. Modify the value of the variable `Board` to your selected `TARGET` in the following format

       ```
       if TARGET=APP_CY8CPROTO-062S2-43439, then Board:"APP_CY8CPROTO_062S2_43439"